-Outside coursework : 6-9 semester hours are to be taken from Northwestern University or another approved university or theological school
+Outside coursework: 6-9 semester hours are to be taken from Northwestern University or another approved university or theological school

-Sexual Boundaries Workshop completed date:

-Page 25

 NAME:

+ID#:

 ADVISOR:

 TRANSFER CREDIT:

-Research languages and/or \research tools: 2 required

-(One in a language for academic research and a second research language or pertinent research methodology, plus all tools necessary to complete the dissertation.
-A social science research tool, such as ethnography, may require satisfactory completion of two graduate-level courses.)
+Research languages and/or research tools: (One in a language for academic research an language or pertinent research methodology, necessary to complete the dissertation.
+A soctool, such as ethnography, may require satisfit two graduate-level courses.) d a second research plus all tools ial science research

+ш

+First year evaluation report:

+Qualifying examination committee:

+Minimum of 3 members, two from Garre ett-Evangelical

 Chair: Affiliation:

 Professor: Affiliation:

 Professor: Affiliation:

 Professor: Affiliation:

+Date of candidacy:

+Dissertation committee:

-Minin num of 3 members, two from Garrett-Evangelical ------- ---------- ---------- ---------- ---------------------
+Minimum of 3 members, two from Garre tt-Evangelical

 Chair: Affiliation:

 Professor: Affiliation:

 Professor: Affiliation:

 Professor: Affiliation:

+Date:

+Dissertation Title: